davidlj95/renovate-config/angular-versions-compatibility-sources/index.md

 This document is to provide traceability of how version compatibility information for each Angular minor version was found.

-Generally you can find that information in [Angular version compatibility page]
+Generally you can find that information in [Angular version compatibility page](https://angular.dev/reference/versions)

-[Angular version compatibility page]: https://angular.dev/reference/versions

 However: